alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

   </figcaption>
 </figure>

+I vaguely wonder if there's a way to use the images as grid items and bypass a layer of `<div>`s, but I haven't found anything that works.

-So we've got the images in the right place, but they're the wrong sizes -- they've overflowing out of the grid.
+This gets the images in the right place, but they're the wrong sizes -- they've overflowing out of the grid.
 How do we make them fit?

 ## Step 3: Set the width and height of the images

-We can fill the space by setting `width` and `height` properties on the image, but it's a bit crude:
+We can tell the images to completely fill the grid items by setting `width` and `height` properties, but it's a bit crude:

 ```css
 .grid .item img {